OscarDCorbalan/Planticity/README.md

 ### Task 5: README and API Documentation

 README file should include:
-  - [ ] Instructions for playing the game
+  - [x] Instructions for playing the game
   - [x] Detailed descriptions of each endpoint
   - [x] Remember, you are documenting an API that another programmer may want to use as the basis for a web or mobile app.
 An api user should not need to read the source code to understand how to use it.
 You may follow the format of 'Guess a Number' for your README.

-### Reflect on Your Design
-Document your design decisions by answering the following questions:

-- What additional properties did you add to your models and why?
-- What were some of the trade-offs or struggles you faced when implementing the new game logic?

-These answers should be in a file Design.txt.
-Your responses can be in paragraph form or bulleted lists.
-This document should be around 500 words long.
+  - [ ] Create design.txt file, around 500 characters long, explaining: model properties, abd trade-offs/struggles when implementing the game logic.